-Can you freeze raw vegetables?
-Some veggies taste better if they're blanched first, while most fruits can be frozen without requiring any extra steps.
+Can you freeze raw vegetables and fruits?
+Many veggies keep better if you blanch them first, while most fruits can be frozen raw.

 Can You Freeze Raw Vegetables?